A trip to Minneapolis isn’t complete without a visit to ASI.— CNN

 2600 Park Ave Minneapolis, MN 55407

-Get Directions
+Get directions

-The Honorary Consulate of Sweden in Minneapolis represents the Swedish government in Minnesota, Iowa, North Dakota, South Dakota and Nebraska, in concert with the Embassy of Sweden in Washington, D.C.
+The Honorary Consulate of Sweden in Minneapolis represents the Swedish government in Minnesota, Iowa, North Dakota, South Dakota, and Nebraska, in concert with the Embassy of Sweden in Washington, D.C.

 The Consulate’s office is located at the American Swedish Institute at 2600 Park Avenue in Minneapolis.
-Services provided in Minneapolis include passport delivery, provisional passports for emergency travel, applications for coordination numbers or to retain Swedish citizenship, life certificates, facilitation for Swedish voters and more.
+Services provided in Minneapolis include passport delivery, provisional passports for emergency travel, applications for coordination numbers or to retain Swedish citizenship, life certificates, facilitation for Swedish voters, and more.

 Consular services are provided by appointment only.
 The fastest way to contact the Consulate is by email at [email protected].
-You also may reach the Consulate by phone at (612) 870-3377.

 You must make an appointment to apply in person at the Consulate.
-The fee is $166 in cash or check; the consulate cannot accept credit cards.
+The fee is $189 in cash or check; the consulate cannot accept credit cards.
 The best way to reach the Consulate is via email.

 To obtain a provisional passport, you must have purchased tickets for travel and be able to show your itinerary, as this information will be included on the passport itself.